anhquoctran/ra-tinymce/README.md

-# `<TinyMCEInput>` input for React-Admin Framework
+# `<TinyMCEEditor />` input for React-Admin Framework

-<TinyMCEEditor> component for react-admin, useful for editing HTML in admin GUIs.
+## <TinyMCEEditor /> component for React-Admin framework, useful for editing HTML in admin GUIs.

-* All TinyMCE options are supported
+* All TinyMCE options are fully supported
-* TypeScript definitions
+* TypeScript definitions are supported

 Binding of [`<TinyMCEEditor />`](https://github.com/anhquoctran/ra-tinymce-input) for [react-admin](https://marmelab.com/react-admin/).